 Reciprocity is a mutual exchange of privileges between ABA-accredited and NALP member law schools.
 This allows law schools to provide reasonable access to their career resources for law students and graduates from other law schools that agree to provide similar services.
-The UIC John Marshall Law School’s Career Services Office provides reasonable access of resources to students and graduates of law schools outside the Chicago area.
+UIC Law’s Career Services Office provides reasonable access of resources to students and graduates of law schools outside the Chicago area.

-UIC John Marshall Students/Graduates Seeking Reciprocity at Other Schools
+UIC Law Students/Graduates Seeking Reciprocity at Other Schools Heading link

 To request Reciprocity, telephone, email or stop by the Career Services Office and leave your name, address, telephone number, e-mail address, class year and the name of the school to which you would like to request access.
 The Career Services Office will write a letter to that school requesting Reciprocity on your behalf and will send you a copy of the letter.
 Once you receive your copy of the letter, you may then contact the career services office at the school where Reciprocity was requested and ask them if they have received the request and if Reciprocity has been granted.
 This process usually takes 1-2 weeks.